MarkPearlCoZa/Blog_General/_posts/2016-09-26-Working-With-Nulls-In-CSharp.md

 Now, if the instance of the person object or the value of age is set to null our calculation defaults to an age of 20, otherwise it handles age in the calculation as normal.

 Is this better?
 It's certainly terse.
 In some circumstances it might make you rethink the noise argument that clean code presented.
-Whether it is better largely depends on how comfortable the maintainers of this code base are with this sort of syntax and whether they feel it is clean and what problem they are solving.
+That said, the all of this largely depends on how comfortable the maintainers of the code are with this syntax.
+What seems clean for one person can be hard to read for another.

+> What seems clean for one person can be hard to read for another.

 Regardless the route you go, it is important is that you are explicit on your intent - balancing the tension between readable code and the noise of null checking code.